 Bishopstone Tide Mills is still a fully built, working mill with its cottages occupied.
 A family, intrigued by its possibilites, persuades a large London mill to take over the failing business and revitalise it.

 A fifty year old story of lost love, a loveless marriage and child cruelty brings a retired Captain back to confront his past and discover a future.
 Friendships amongst adults and youngsters develop.
 A girl undergoes surgery and endures a long recovery, introducing a suprising new friend.
-Sussex places, customs and history play their part, entertaining young and old – and the reader!
+Sussex places, customs and history play their part.

 In your home town a gang of unpleasant paedophiles finds you and you all have to make yourselves scarce, to hide.
 So you return to the estate and lay low.
 But then the dog comes to you.
 His owner needs help and you save his life.

 One late night, later in the week, two of the gang track you down.
-More by luck and guile you overpower them.
+By some guile and a lot of luck you overpower them.
 That starts a series of Interesting Times during which you discover hidden strengths, abilities, self reliance, and perhaps wisdom.
 And a girfriend.